-There’s roughly a pint of quality comedy rattling around in this keg-sized movie, which fills out the rest of its time by being so cheerfully stupid that those with brains muddled by a few beers or worse probably won’t notice all the foam.
-The Broken Lizard comedy troupe enjoyed DVD success with “Super Troopers,” and its latest should find similar vitality in that format after this late-summer theatrical pit stop.
+There’s roughly a pint of quality comedy rattling around in this keg-sized movie, which fills out the rest of its time by being so cheerfully stupid that those with brains muddled by a few beers or worse (almost a prerequisite) probably won’t notice all the foam.
+The Broken Lizard comedy troupe enjoyed considerable DVD success with “Super Troopers,” and its latest should find similar vitality in that format after this late-summer theatrical pit stop.
 Indeed, some scenes and the closing outtakes already feel like little more than a tease for the unrated DVD extras sure to come.

 Director Jay Chandrasekhar — one fifth of the Lizard brigade, along with Kevin Heffernan, Steve Lemme, Paul Soter and Erik Stolhanske, who share script credit and play multiple roles — took a detour to helm “The Dukes of Hazzard” (2005), and “Beerfest” possesses the same crazy energy and modicum of wit.
 The audience, for example, is warned at the outset, in “Jackass” fashion, that should they attempt to mimic the movie’s drinking excesses, “YOU WILL DIE.”

 Soter and Stolhanske play Jan and Todd, two dim-bulb brothers who have been given the task of scattering the ashes of their granddad (an uncredited Donald Sutherland) by his Teutonic mom (Cloris Leachman) at Munich’s Oktoberfest.
 Once there, though, they stumble onto a secret underground drinking competition (“The Beer Hunter”?) where they are trounced by the minions of the Baron (Juergen Prochnow), who’s holding a long-brewing grudge because of a stolen beer recipe that Jan and Todd’s ancestors smuggled to America.